List of NBA annual 3-point field goal percentage leaders

 In basketball, a three-point field goal (also known as a "three-pointer" or "3-pointer") is a field goal made from beyond the three-point line, a designated arc radiating from the basket.
 A successful attempt is worth three points, in contrast to the two points awarded for shots made inside the three-point line.
-The National Basketball Association's (NBA) three-point shooting leader is the player with the highest three-point field goal percentage in a given season.
+The National Basketball Association's (NBA) three-point shooting percentage leader is the player with the highest three-point field goal percentage in a given season.
 The statistic was first recognized in the 1979–80 season when the three-point line was first implemented that season.
 To qualify as a three-point shooting leader, the player must have at least 82 three-point field goals made.
-This has been the entry criteria since the 2013–14 season.
+This has been the entry criterion since the 2013–14 season.

-Craig Hodges, Steve Kerr, and Jason Kapono have led the league in three-point shooting for two seasons, while Kyle Korver has led the league in three-point shooting for four seasons.
+Kyle Korver has led the league in three-point shooting percentage a record four times, while Craig Hodges, Steve Kerr, and Jason Kapono have each done it twice.
 Kapono and Korver are the only players to do so in consecutive seasons.
-Korver, who shot 53.6% from beyond the arc in the 2009–10 season, holds the all-time record for three-point field goal percentage in a season.
+Korver, who shot 53.64% from beyond the arc in the 2009–10 season, holds the all-time record for three-point field goal percentage in a season (min.
+110 attempts).
+Tony Snell, who is not included on the list, shot an all-time high 56.9% from beyond the arc (min.
+50 attempts) in the 2020–21 season on 62 makes and 109 attempts.

 None of the leaders in this statistic have been inducted into the Naismith Memorial Basketball Hall of Fame.